 Interest rate risk is the risk that the value of a financial instrument will vary due to changes in market interest rates.
 The financial instruments that are exposed to interest rate risk consist of loans with variable interest rates.
 Swap agreements may be used to limit interest expenses and to adjust maturities.
 Industrivärden’s interest rate risk and its effect on earnings are judged to be low.
-At year-end 2017, two interest rate swap agreements were in effect under which a variable interest rate was swapped against a fixed interest rate.
-The agreements pertain to borrowings totaling SEK 1,250 M with a term of 9–20 months.
-At year-end 2017 the market value of the swap agreements was SEK –12 M. A parallel shift up or down in the interest rate curve by 1 percentage point would affect income after financial items in 2017 by approximately +/– SEK 50 M.
+At year-end 2018, one interest rate swap agreement was in effect under which a variable interest rate was swapped against a fixed interest rate.
+The agreement pertains to borrowings of SEK 750 M with a remaining term of 8 months.
+At year-end 2018 the market value of the swap agreement was SEK –4 M. A parallel shift up or down in the interest rate curve by 1 percentage point would affect income after financial items in 2018 by approximately +/– SEK 20 M.

 Liquidity risk and refinancing risk

 Counterparty risk is the risk of a party in a transaction with a financial instrument not being able to meet its obligations and thereby causing loss to the other party.
 Internal rules set by Industrivärden prescribe that approved counterparties have high credit ratings with respect to investments, derivative transactions, etc., which is why counterparty risk is considered to be low.
 Where applicable, ISDA master agreements are used.

 Operational risk is the risk of incurring a loss due to defects in internal routines and systems.
 Industrivärden’s risk management rests on a foundation of internally adopted guidelines and rules, and of policies adopted by the Board of Directors.
 Important rules include investment rules, the risk policy, the insider policy and the finance policy.
 Matters pertaining to confidentiality and information security are of major importance for Industrivärden and are regulated by internal guidelines.